weaversa/cryptol-course/labs/SAW/SAW.md

     self.returns(player)
 ```

-Notice that our contract immediately goes into the execute state.
+Notice that our contract immediately goes into the *execute state*.
 There isn't a
-need to define any variables in the initial state since there aren't any inputs
+need to define any variables in the *initial state* since there aren't any inputs
-being passed to `initDefaultPlayer`.
-Although the function does allocate
+passed to `initDefaultPlayer`.
+Although the function does allocate memory for
-memory for `player`, that is done as a function operation and passed as a return
+`player`, that is done as a function operation and passed as a return value.
+As
-value.
-As such, we represent that allocation in the function's final state.
+such, we represent that allocation in the function's *final state*.

 For every C symbol defined using `#define` in the source code, we make a
 corresponding Python global variable.
+At this point, we only care about
+`MAX_NAME_LENGTH` since that is the only constant `initDefaultPlayer`
+references so far.

 ```python
 MAX_NAME_LENGTH = 12